Annual School Report

 As we learn more about inclusive practices, the research is clear, students make more progress toward closing the educational gap when they have the opportunity to be in general education settings.
 Next year the Special Education secondary school will be significantly changing our practice across the district by introducing a teaming approach to student support.
 Special Education teachers will be ‘Inclusion Facilitators’ supporting the placement of more students who require Special Education Support in general education classes by ‘pushing in’ to support students or ‘pulling out’ students for targeted small group support and collaborating with general education teachers as they provide specially designed instruction.
 The Teaming practice will allow us to have greater flexibility to be responsive to student needs by providing support where and when they need it most.
 We will be able to support students and teachers across all classes in a way that we have not been able to do before.
 This year we piloted this approach with our senior students and found it to be very successful.
 All of our seniors who have an IEP will graduate on time this school year.

-This year we saw the introduction of the IXL learning System an online program used to provide diagnostic data on student skill levels in math, reading and writing.
-By tracking student progress throughout this school year district administrators were able to identify deficits in some fundamental skills particularly related to language skills that are necessary for students to be able to access grade-level text and foundational math skills.
-To address the language deficit, secondary schools will be delivering the Wilson reading program, a structured literacy program based on phonological-coding research, to qualifying students.
+This year we saw the introduction of the IXL Learning System an online program used to provide diagnostic data on student skill levels in math, reading and writing.
+By tracking student progress throughout this school year, district administrators were able to identify deficits in some fundamental skills, particularly related to language skills necessary for students to be able to access grade-level text and foundational math skills.
+To address the language deficit, secondary schools will deliver the Wilson reading program, a structured literacy program based on phonological-coding research, to qualifying students.
 Students who identified as having significant gaps in their math skills will be scheduled into a newly introduced Intensive Math class.
 This data will allow us to continually modify our practice.

 International Baccalaureate